-M.Phil. - Social Work stands for Master of Philosophy in Social Work.
-Philosophy is a comprehensive system of ideas about human nature and the nature of the reality we live in.
+M.Phil.
+Social Work or Master of Philosophy in Social Work is a comprehensive system of ideas about human nature and the nature of the reality we live in.
 Master of Philosophy in Social Work is a Postgraduate Academic Research Degree Course whose subject study is Social Work.
 Social Work as an academic discipline educates about the promotion of social change, solution in human relationships, empowering and liberating people from various obstacles in order to enhance well-being.
 The course deals with nature of man and ideas in context of Social Work.
 The duration of Master of Philosophy in Social Work Course varies from 1-2 years involving a number of semesters.
 The duration of M.Phil.
 (Social Work) is 18 months in Karve Institute of Social Work where as the one provided by Delhi University is of 2 years duration.
 The maximum duration to complete the course also varies as per certain institutes; it can be double the minimum duration of the course or few months.
 There are certain minimum requirements as per the strength of the class for the course to be imparted.
-As per Karve Institute of Social Work - the M.Phil programme in Social Work will be conducted only if minimum of 5 candidates register for the programme.
+As per Karve Institute of Social Work - the M.Phil. programme in Social Work will be conducted only if minimum of 5 candidates register for the programme.
 Master of Philosophy in Social Works can also be pursued through distance learning programs which one can pursue at one's own flexibility.
 After completing Master of Philosophy through distance learning, one can continue further research through other doctoral programs.
 Bharathidasan University, Tiruchirappalli provides M.Phil. - Social Work on Part-Time basis.
-The Distance Learning M.Phil (social work) Degree Course offered by the Global Open University, Nagaland is of 1 year duration.
+The Distance Learning M.Phil. (social work) Degree Course offered by the Global Open University, Nagaland is of 1 year duration.

-The candidate must have successfully completed the Master of Social Work (MSW) Course / M.A.
+The candidate must have successfully completed the Master of Social Work (MSW) Course/M.A.
 (Social Work) from a recognized University.
 Generally the institutes require 55% marks to be considered eligible for the course.
 The percentage Norm is mostly the same but there may be variations in context of certain Institutes.
 As per Tata Institute of Social Sciences - The minimum academic qualification for admission to the M.Phil.
 Programme is a Second Class Master’s or equivalent degree in the relevant subject awarded by a recognised university in India or abroad, with at least an average of 55 per cent of aggregate marks, or a grade point average of 3.5 under the six-point grade system of the University Grants Commission (UGC), India.

 In the case of Scheduled Caste (SC) and Scheduled Tribe (ST) candidates, the minimum eligibility is an average of 50 per cent of aggregate marks, or a grade point average of 3.05.